-By exploring these three hints, we can arrive at a characterization of contingency and freedom, and then see if we can accommodate this view with the more necessitarian elements of Leibniz's work.
+By exploring these three hints, we can arrive at a characterization of contingency and freedom to see how Leibniz accommodates this view with the necessitarian elements of his work.

 Leibniz's claim that there are other possible worlds arises directly from his observation of the phenomenology of free will.